dmbarbour/wikilon/docs/AboutABC.md

             (size in 128..254): 2..128 lines of 32 bytes with LF SP separators (size 255): escape prior (248) byte

-Byte `(248)` does not naturally appear in UTF-8 text or ABC.
+Byte `(248)` does not naturally appear in UTF-8 text, and hence does not appear in ABC.
 The escape is included only to ensure compression is a total function, valid on all bytestrings.
 Usually, binary compression will be followed by a more conventional compression, e.g. Snappy or GZip.

 Efficient *processing* of binaries further requires accelerators like ABCD.